fairfield-university-ba-510-spring2019/final-project-team-of-friends/CourseDataDictionary.md

 - end: String of the date and time the course concludes.
 </>
 ## CourseCatalog
-- program_code
+- program_code : Identifies the type of program.
 - program_name
 - catalog_id
-- course_title
+- course_title : Name of the class at the time.
-- credits
+- credits:
-- prereqs
+- prereqs: Fundamentl classes needed
 - coreqs
 - fees
 - attributes